Open Government Initiative

 Data Collection Description

 The Social Security Administration ﴾SSA﴿ used a variety of tools and data warehouses throughout the period covered by this dataset (1985 to 2009).
 In general, SSA personnel enter individual case information into our case processing applications and tools.

 Field A: Federal Fiscal Year (FY), a federal fiscal year runs from October 1 through September 30.

-Field B: Receipts, indicates the number of requests for hearing received by ODAR.
+Field B: Receipts, indicates the number of requests for hearing received by OHO.
 This count includes all claim types, including Disability Insurance, Supplemental Security Income disability applications, Retirement and Survivors Insurance claims, and remands.